awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 + The **/** \(forward slash\) wildcard specifies increments\.
 In the `Hours` field, you could enter **1/10** to specify every 10th hour, starting from the first hour of the day \(for example, the 01:00, 11:00, and 21:00\)\.

 **Limits**
-+ Snapshot schedules that lead to backup frequencies less than 1 hour or greater than 24 hours are not supported\.
++ Snapshot schedules don't support the following frequencies:
+  + Snapshots scheduled more frequently than 1 per hour\.
+  + Snapshots scheduled less frequently than 1 per day \(24 hours\)\.

   If you have overlapping schedules that result in scheduling snapshots within a 1 hour window, a validation error results\.

 When creating a schedule, you can use the following sample cron strings\.